top of page

 • And lots more...

 The foregoing is hardly a complete list.
-But these are examples of the kinds of things you need to know to get the most out of your computer.
+But these are examples of the kinds of things you need to know to use your computer.
 A Mac won't somehow be magically easier to use if you lack these skills.
 Nor are these skills and know-how easier to learn on a Mac.

 Malware immunity

 Macs have historically been somewhat less vulnerable to malware infection.
-But that's mainly because there's far fewer Macs so bad guys that create malware don't focus on them as much.
-But that is changing -- Mac malware is becoming more common these days.
+But that's mainly because there's far fewer Macs out there so bad guys never really focused on them.

 To the extent that bad actors target Macs with their malware, you could get infected if you fall for certain scams.
-Most of today's malware don't rely on exploiting vulnerabilities in a computer but rather on human weaknesses.
+Regardless, most of today's malware don't rely as much on exploiting security vulnerabilities in a computer but rather on human weaknesses.
+What security pros call social engineering.
 Certain types of malware are cross-platform, meaning they can run on a Mac just as easily as Windows, needing no vulnerabilities to exploit.
 For this reason and others backing up is important regardless of what kind of computer you have.

 Windows used to be far more vulnerable to Malware than it is now.
 Microsoft has made significant progress in hardening Windows, making it way less vulnerable these days.
 Back in the Windows XP, Vista, and Win 7 days, I removed a lot of malware and reloaded a lot of computers that were hopelessly infected.
 Not anymore.